jfo/blog/source/drafts/making-sounds.md

 You can hear it clicking, once per second, but it is very quiet.
 Look close at what this is doing: it writes `HIGH` and then writes `LOW` as fast as it can, and then waits a second before doing it again.
-There might be a better way; the cone might not be getting all the way out before being pulled back in.
+There might be a better way; the cone likely isn't even getting all the way out before being pulled back in.

-But recall that the speaker cone clicks when it goes in, AND when it goes out.
+Recall that the speaker cone clicks when it goes in, AND when it goes out.

 ```c
 void loop() {